 Primary central nervous system (CNS) tumors begin in the brain or spinal cord.
-About 24,000 people are diagnosed a year with a primary CNS cancer.
+About 24,000 people are diagnosed each year with a primary CNS cancer.
 A brain tumor diagnosis can be very isolating but finding a doctor who has experience treating brain tumors can give you peace of mind when making treatment decisions.
 You can share our treatment information and resources to educate people living with a brain tumor and improve care.

 Surgery is often the first treatment to safely remove as much of the brain tumor as possible and to get an accurate diagnosis.
-Finding an experienced neurosurgeon is especially important for rare tumors and to remove tumors in eloquent areas of the brain and brain stem.
+Finding an experienced neurosurgeon is especially important for rare tumors and to remove tumors in eloquent areas of the brain and brainstem.
 Experienced neurosurgeons also have skilled colleagues to refer patients to for further treatment, if needed.